 Once again crossing genres to cover the breadth of popular music over the past decade and a half, this much-anticipated follow-up offers a rare look inside the music industry.

 It’s a sequel worth buying and a great additional resource for songwriters.

 #13 How [Not] To Write A Hit Song!: 101 Common Mistakes to Avoid If You Want Songwriting Success

 While the rest of this list covers techniques and lessons to improve your songwriting, How [Not] To Write A Hit Song! covers common mistakes that you should avoid.

 This book helps songwriters recognise any weaknesses in their songs, so that they can re-work them, make them stronger, and hopefully achieve the breakthrough that they’re seeking.

 Brian Oliver is an experienced music publisher, songwriter and music consultant and he encourages readers to spend time polishing their songs.

-This book is perfect for songwriters just starting out and looking to develop their own unique writing style, while avoiding fundamental pitfalls in the development process.
+This book on songwriting is perfect for songwriters just starting out and looking to develop their own unique writing style, while avoiding fundamental pitfalls in the development process.

 Are there any must-read books that you’ve read that aren’t on this list?
+What do you think are the best songwriting books?
 We would love to hear from you in the comments below.